audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 for details of any issues that have been identified after release of this version.

+ * LADSPA Multiband EQ may not be visible in the Effect menu, and may crash in use.

+ * Exported GSM-WAV and GSM-AIFF files may not play on some players and/or may not play for the full length.

+ * Some multi-channel recording devices that previously recorded more than two channels may no longer do so.
+Please send reports to: feedback@audacityteam.org

+ * If a saved project includes tracks at a sample rate of more than 100000 Hz, on reopening the project such tracks will give "orphaned blockfile" error and have no audio.

- * When audio/label track linkage is on: cutting a selected region in both audio and label tracks results in too much of the label track being deleted; and pasting audio into multiple tracks inserts silence as well as the pasted content.
+ * When audio/label track linkage is on, pasting audio into multiple tracks inserts silence as well as the pasted content.

  * Whether audio/label track linkage is on or not: a label cannot be pasted with its audio; system clipboard content is pasted instead